Floorp-Projects/Floorp/taskcluster/docs/docker-images.rst

 image contents.

 The decision task will:

 1. Recursively collect the paths of all files within the context directory
 2. Sort the filenames alphabetically to ensure the hash is consistently calculated
-3. Generate a sha256 hash of the contents of each file.
+3. Generate a sha256 hash of the contents of each file
-4. All file hashes will then be combined with their path and used to update the hash of the context directory.
+4. All file hashes will then be combined with their path and used to update the hash of the context directory

 This ensures that the hash is consistently calculated and path changes will result in different hashes being generated.

+.. _task-image-index-namespace:

 Task Image Index Namespace
 ..........................